moluopro/matrices/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;

 Matrices is a matrix library written purely in Dart.
 It is developed to provide support for projects like Astable which requires mathematical computation.
 It is now in the very early age, and its API may change frequently.
-It is now written purely in Dart programming language and C-FFI might be introduced to lift its performance in the near future.

 ****